 Audio book formats: See compatible device lists at Overdrive.com

 - Kindle ebooks for Kindle readers and Kindle apps.
 You will need an Amazon.com account.
 Amazon keeps information about your Kindle book borrowing habits.
 You can create an anonymous account for your library checkouts if you do not need to purchase ebooks.
-Ebooks in .mobi format are also available free at the Gutenberg Project (see below).
-Penguin titles MUST transfer via Computer.
+Ebooks in Kindle’s .mobi format are also available free at the Gutenberg Project (see below).

 - On some tablets, apps for both Kindle and EPUB formats are available.
 Both formats can be read on any windows PC computer.
 Some tablets (older Nook or simple Kindles) require transfer via computer even if you can see the book on the mobile web interface.

-- OverDrive READ can be read on almost any device that has a regular web browser.
-If using Explorer, you will need to install the Google Chrome plug-in found on the site, for full functionality.
+- OverDrive READ and OverDrive LISTEN can be read directly without downloading, on almost any device that has a regular web browser, while connected to the Internet.

 Other Free Downloadable Books

-Until August 31, 2020 Tumble Books has made their ebook and audiobook database available for free via libaries and schools. see more HERE: Tumblebooks
+Until August 31, 2020, Tumble Books has made their ebook and audiobook database available for free via libraries and schools. see more HERE: Tumblebooks

 The N.H.
 Downloadable Books service is supported by funds from participating libraries and the Park Street Foundation, 20 Park St., Concord, NH 03301.
 Donations may be made to the Foundation for the purchase of additional titles, or to the Pillsbury Free Library to assist or supplement our annual membership fee.
 Donations for Downloadable Books service are used 100% for title purchases, not administrative costs.